jareddsmith/proj8-freetimes/README.md

-# proj6-Gcal
+# proj8-freetimes
 Snarf appointment data from a selection of a user's Google calendars

 ## What is here

-A flask application that pulls the busy times from a Google Calender within a time range.
+A flask application that pulls the busy and free times from a Google Calender within a time range.
-The times are displayed at the top of the page.
+The times are displayed at the top of the page with busy times above the free times.

 ## Author